OutSystems/docs-product/src/develop/ui/screen-templates-create/intro.md

 ## Creating Custom Screen Templates Module

-To be able to add new Screen Templates to your environment, you first need at least one clone of [Custom Screen Templates Web](<https://www.outsystems.com/forge/component-overview/5089/custom-screen-templates-web>) or [Custom Screen Templates Mobile](<https://www.outsystems.com/forge/component-overview/5060/custom-screen-templates-mobile>).
+To add new Screen Templates to your environment, you first need at least one clone of [Custom Screen Templates Web](<https://www.outsystems.com/forge/component-overview/5089/custom-screen-templates-web>) or [Custom Screen Templates Mobile](<https://www.outsystems.com/forge/component-overview/5060/custom-screen-templates-mobile>).

 1. Go to the Forge repository tab in Service Studio and search for **Custom Screen Templates**.
 There are two components in the results list, one for Mobile Apps and one for Web Apps.